-“The fifth edition of Who's Buying by Age is based on unpublished data collected by the Bureau of Labor Statistics' Consumer Expenditure Survey.
+“The 9th edition of Who's Buying by Age is based on unpublished data collected by the Bureau of Labor Statistics' Consumer Expenditure Survey.
 For anyone interested in spending by age—and age is probably the most important predictor of spending— Who's Buying by Age could be considered the new bible of Spending.

 Who's Buying by Age is your only published source for weekly and quarterly spending data.
 It gives you, along with its in-depth annual spending data, a full picture not only of what households buy and how much they spend, but how often they buy certain items.
 Best of all, you get 2000 to 2008 spending trend data by age.